knewplay/book-programming-essential/toolset/tools.md

 ## Fundamentals

 ### Version Control System (VCS)
-Version control is the practice of tracking and managing changes, usually to software code.
+[//]: # "Version control is the practice of tracking and managing changes, usually to software code."

-### Repository
+### Setting Up a Repository
+Learn how to create a repository to organize your project's files and commit history.
+Understand the local and remote aspects of repositories.

-### Committing changes
+### Committing Changes

-Concept of a commit
-Staging and committing changes
-Importance of descriptive commit messages
+Dive into committing changes to your repository.
+Understand the concept of commits, staging changes, and crafting meaningful commit messages.

-Cannot directly push code from your working copy to the remote site.
+[//]: # "Cannot directly push code from your working copy to the remote site.
 Similarly, you cannot directly push your code from the staging area to the remote site.
-The remote site is only connected to the local repository.
+The remote site is only connected to the local repository."

-### Branching and Merging
+### Branching

-Introduction to branches
-Creating, switching, and deleting branches
+Explore the power of branching to work on multiple versions of your project simultaneously.
+Learn to create branches and switch between them.

-Merging changes between branches
+### Merging
+Discover how to integrate changes from different branches using merging.
+Understand the process of combining code changes to ensure project cohesion.

-### Collaborating with Git
+### Collaborating with Remote Repositories

-Working with remote repositories
-Cloning repositories
-Pushing and pulling changes
+Extend your understanding to remote repositories.
+Learn how to clone repositories, push your changes, and pull others' contributions.

 ### Resolving conflicts
+Understand conflict resolution during merging.
+Learn strategies to harmonize code changes and maintain code quality.

+### Enhancing Collaboration
+[//]: # "Talk about the concept of pull requests and code reviews."

+### Best Practices and Etiquette

 # Search Engine
 They say that Google is a programmer's best friend.
 With a few keywords and a click of a button, a world of knowledge opens up.
 Whether it's debugging an error, exploring new libraries, or discovering best practices, programmers can navigate the vast realm of knowledge through a **search engine**.